yazan-metax/draw_with_minilibx/README.md

 ```
 - make sure to search about these flags and the use of each one of them.
-- Replace `[path_to_mlx]`` with the actual path where the MiniLibX library is located, if it's not in the standard library paths.
+- Replace `[path_to_mlx]`` with the actual path where the MiniLibX library is located, if it's not in the standard library paths or add these flags in your `Makefile`
+so it can be used automatically .

 <h1 align="center">BE CREATIVE 🧑🏻‍🎨
 </h1>